martinpihrt/OSPy-plugins/plugins/air_temp_humi/README.md

   If checked enabled logging save measure value to logfile (format .csv for Excel) and logfile for graph.

 * Check Enable SQL logging:
   If checked enabled logging save measure value to SQL database.
 This option requires the Database Connector extension to be installed and configured.
+The button will delete the airtemp table from the database, thus deleting all saved data from this extension!
+This promotion is non-refundable!

 * Maximum number of log records:
   Type maximum records in log file.
 0 is unlimited.